Slow Fashion Australia

 Fast fashion is built around high volume, low cost and constant turnover.
 New styles arrive weekly, prices are kept low enough that replacement feels easy, and the whole system depends on people buying more than they need.
 The Australian fashion industry alone contributes roughly 800,000 tonnes of textile waste each year, much of it driven by overproduction and short garment lifespans.

 Slow fashion inverts most of that.
 The goal is not more sales of cheaper things.
 It is fewer sales of better things that actually get worn.
-This shift in logic changes almost every decision a brand makes about how to operate, from production model to inventory to marketing cycles.
+This shift in logic changes almost every decision a brand makes.

 The production models behind slow fashion